vaughnteegarden/slate/source/index.html.md

 ## Consumer Profile Management

 Once logged in, you have access to the consumer's records.
 These include:
-* Consumer Profile - Name, email, and device profile (phone info) for the consumer
+* Consumer Profile - Via the `ConsumerProfileService`.
+Name, email, and device profile (phone info) for the consumer
-* Address Book - A collection of postal addresses, to be used for ship-to and bill-to purposes.
+* Address Book - Via the `AddressbookService`.
+A collection of postal addresses, to be used for ship-to and bill-to purposes.
-* Favorites - A collection of devices that can be topped up.
+* Favorites - Via the `FavouriteService`.
+A collection of devices that can be topped up.
 A favorite can represent a mobile phone, a tollway transponder, or other device/account.
-* Wallet - Wallet lets you store credit card info securely, and lets the consumer maintain the list of cards.
+* Wallet - Via the `WalletService`.
+Wallet lets you store credit card info securely, and lets the consumer maintain the list of cards.
 There can be multiple cards.

 There are no specific flows to consider when managing the customer profile and assicated records.
-The consumer profile itself supports only update... no add or delete.

-Address Book, Favorites, and Wallet all support standard CRUD operations.
+AddressbookService, FavouriteService, and WalletService support the following CRUD operations: `create`, `update`, `delete`, `getAll`, `get`.

+ProfileService supports only `update` and `get`.

 ## Instant buy flow